<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 down-arrow

-More is expected from information security teams in the form of visibility into their organization, reporting to business-side leaders, as well as more reliance as enterprises embrace more technology, and with that, teams need tools that automate much of the GRC approaches and processes that they’ve used for years.
-An approach that integrates governance, risk management, and compliance activities supports these three new requirements for information security teams.
+Information security teams are expected to provide more visibility into their organization, report to business-side leaders, and be more reliant as enterprises embrace more technology.
+With that, teams need tools that automate much of the governance risk and compliance frameworks they’ve used for years.
+An approach that integrates GRC tool activities supports these three new requirements for information security teams.

-In this guide, we will be examining how integrating GRC programs through the processes of governance, the frameworks of risk management, and the standards of compliance can lead an organization toward a more integrated view of risk and compliance.
+In this guide, we will be examining how integrating GRC software and platforms through the processes of governance, the frameworks of risk management, and the standards of compliance can lead an organization toward a more integrated view of risk and compliance.
 We’ll explore how GRC system automation and integrated risk management practices can streamline and support the new regulatory compliance requirements for cybersecurity leaders.
-How “integrated risk management vs GRC” is a false dichotomy when the proper solutions can work together.
+“Integrated risk management vs GRC” is a false dichotomy when the proper solutions can work together.

 • The Processes of Good Governance